knowmics-lab/BacExplorer/README.md

 It can be performed both with .fasta and .fastq files, with the following requirements:
 - at least 36 GB of storage space;
 - FASTA: at least 8 GB of RAM to analyze one sample;
-- FASTQ: at least 8 GB of RAM to analyze one sample;
+- FASTQ: at least 8 GB of RAM to analyze one sample.

+<br>**Tools requirements**:<br>
+- Kraken2: at least 8 GB of RAM required.
+Otherwise, the workflow will skip Kraken;
+- geNomad: the tool only works on x86 CPUs.
+It will be skipped on ARM architectures.

 ### Storage:
 BacExplorer comes with a large amount of data due to the many databases of the softwares used for the analyses.